dixit122/Simulator_8086_C-/README.md

 Open the terminal on your Linux machine.
 Install the Makefile using your distribution's package manager.
 For Ubuntu/Debian, you can use the following command: sudo apt-get install make

-For CentOS/Fedora, you can use the following command: sudo dnf install make
+For CentOS/Fedora, you can use the following command: <b> sudo dnf install make </b>

 Verify that Makefile is installed by checking the version number: make --version